-- Report promptly to a Child Protection Social Worker at: 1-800-663-9122. - If a child is First Nations (on or off reserve), call FVACFS at Sts'ailes: 1-800-663-9393 and ask to speak to the Intake Social Worker.
-You will need to provide basic demographic information: child's name, birth date, address, parents' names, home telephone, etc. (If the child already has a Family Service Social Worker: If you know the name of the child's social worker, call him/her directly to report your information.
+- Report promptly to a Child Protection Social Worker at: 1-866-851-4619 (8:30am to 4:30pm) or 1-800-663-9122 (After Hours). - If a child is Indigenous (on or off reserve), call FVACFS at Sts'ailes: 1-800-663-9393 and ask to speak to the Intake Social Worker

+You will need to provide basic demographic information:

+- · child's name.

+- birth date,

+- address

+- · parents' names,

+- home telephone, etc.

+If the child already has a Family Service Social Worker: If you know the name of the child's social worker, call him/her directly to report your information.
 If the child's Social Worker is immediately unavailable, do not leave a message.
-Ask to speak to any Social Worker who is able to take child protection reports.) - 3.
-Document the information on the Confidential Report of Suspected Child Abuse and Neglect Form, which is kept in the school office.
-Secure the form according to the guidelines on the envelope. - 4.
-Notify the Administrative Officer that you have made a report.
+Ask to speak to any Social Worker who is able to take child protection reports.

+- Document the information on the Confidential Report of Suspected Child Abuse and Neglect Form, which is kept in the school office.
+Secure the form according to the guidelines on the envelope. - Notify the Administrative Officer that you have made a report.
 Disclose the child's name to the Administrative Officer.
-Keep details of the report confidential. - 5.
-DO NOT CONTACT the parents of the child. - 6.
-Cooperate fully with all investigations by the Child Protection Social Worker/RCMP. - 7.
-A Child Protection Social Worker may not be able to investigate the allegation immediately.
+Keep details of the report confidential. - DO NOT CONTACT the parents of the child. - 7.
+Cooperate fully with all investigations by the Child Protection Social Worker/RCMP. - A Child Protection Social Worker may not be able to investigate the allegation immediately.
 Ask the Child Protection Social Worker to call you back regarding the outcome of the investigation.